 4 For Christ is the end of the law for righteousness to everyone who believes.

-, but they use it incorrectly, totally misunderstanding the term end and read the meaning as termination and not "goal" as was intended by the writers.
+, but they use it incorrectly, totally misunderstanding the term end and read the meaning as termination and not "goal" (the translated Greek word was "telos", as in "goal or purpose", not abrogation or termination) as was intended by the writers.
 Not on purpose, mind you, but incorrectly anyway.
 They do it with "zeal", but forget to find out what it really means.
 Is zeal bad?
 Nope.
 Look at Romans 10:2-3

 2 For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.
 3 Since they did not know the righteousness of God and sought to establish their own, they did not submit to God's righteousness.
 (NIV)

 immediately before the verse they misunderstand.
 They need more "knowledge".
 What does this mean?

 "I don't like that one, so how do I avoid it?"

 Just this week I had a conversation (a five-hour long discussion) in my den with a pastor of a local Baptist church.
 He used omission as a way to determine what God expects us to do in order to follow Him and His Son.
 He said that we only have to follow the commands that were repeated to us in the New Testament.
 There is only one reason for this stand - as this came up regarding keeping the Sabbath - was to be able to break the fourth commandment.
 Supposedly, that is the only commandment not specifically mention in the list Jesus gives in His conversations with people in the New Testament.